Are you interested in saving money on groceries? Today, I am sharing 10 Easy Ways to Save Money on Groceries without having to cut coupons!

 Also, be sure to link your grocery loyalty card to your account and then you don’t even have to scan your receipt!
 The rewards are automatically applied!

-The Fetch Rewards app works a little different than Ibatta.
+The Fetch Rewards app works a little different than Ibotta.
 You earn reward points to use to receive gift cards like Amazon, Bed Bath and Beyond and much more!
+This is my favorite grocery saving tool!

 It is very easy to accrue points in Fetch Rewards.
 All you have to do is scan your receipt and you get 250 or 500 points.
 You can get a $5 Amazon gift card for 5000 points.
 So after scanning 10 grocery recipes you can get a gift card.
 Honestly, I find that I like Fetch a little better because of how easy it is to earn rewards.
 If you scan 4-5 receipts a week, you have the potential to earn $1.50-$2 a week and that is not including any specific products you purchase for even more points.
 Just by scanning receipts each week, you could earn around $100 a year!

-My Referral code: A8FXT and you will get 2000 points for using it (equivalent to $2 of a gift card!)
+My Referral code: A8FXT and you will get 2000 points for using it (equivalent to $2 of a gift card!).
+Share your referral code with your friends and you can accumulate points very quickly!

 Do I use every single one of these tips every single day?
 Of course there are times that I can’t keep up with everything and we rely more on convenience.
 But, when I start making too many trips to the grocery store or I am completely disorganized on our dinners for the week, I reign things back in and rely on these money saving habits!

-What are some of your favorite ways to save on groceries?
+What are some of your favorite ways to save money on groceries?

 Time for a link party!
 Blogging friends, share your post below and meet your hosts!